spfuu/shSonos/README.md

   			<info></info>
 		</result>

 Yes i know, not perfect.
 A help message is not an exception.
-This is on of the first things i want to redesign.
+This is one of the first things i want to redesign.

 Any exception is thrown in the following xml syntax:

 	<result type="exception">